Medical FAQ Back to Top ↑

 Phototherapy FAQ Back to Top ↑

-Dermatology is a specialized field of medicine, which includes the diagnosis and treatment of diseases/conditions of the skin, hair, nails, mouth and genital surfaces.
+Dermatology is a specialized field of medicine, which includes the diagnosis and treatment of all diseases/conditions of the skin.

 The Dermatologists on staff at the Toronto Dermatology Centre participate in education, research, and patient care.
-A Dermatologist will have the letters “MD FRCPC” after their names to connote their extensive training and accreditation by the Royal College of Physicians & Surgeons of Canada.
-Your doctor should hopefully be involved in teaching students and other doctors about dermatology which reflects qualities of a life-long learner and educator, thus ensuring top notch care for you.
+A Dermatologist will have the letters “MD FRCPC” after their names to connote their extensive training (5 years of dermatology after medical school) and accreditation by the Royal College of Physicians & Surgeons of Canada.
+It is also important that your personality and approach to your health are in keeping with that of the physician taking care of you.

-All medical skin conditions (e.g. acne, eczema, rosacea, psoriasis, warts, skin cancer) require a referral letter from your family physician or walk-in clinic.
+All medical skin conditions (e.g. acne, rosacea, psoriasis, warts, skin cancer) require a referral letter from your family physician or walk-in clinic (or any medical doctor).
 Cosmetic skin concerns (e.g. Botox, fillers, lasers, chemical peels, microdermabrasion) do not require a referral.

 We are always accepting new patients into our practice and typically can see new patients within a few weeks, and often much sooner.
-We also make a special effort to squeeze in emergency patients within 48 hours.
 We also keep a waiting list for patients if cancellations occur prior to your scheduled appointment time.
-We treat anyone and everyone with skin!; we treat men and women, children, elderly, pregnant patients, and all skin colours and skin types.

 It is best to make an appointment with one of the dermatologists at Toronto Dermatology Centre.
 Your skin condition or concern requires a visual in-office assessment to best provide you with the correct diagnosis and treatment plan.
 As with any treatment, costs vary depending on the scale and severity of the condition, as well as the treatment method selected.
 There are often various treatment options that can be selected to fit your budget.
-If you have a medical problem affecting your skin, hair or nails, then a referral is required from your family physician/GP or walk-in clinic.
-For cosmetic concerns (e.g. BOTOX, fillers, lasers, chemical peels, microdermabrasion, sclerotherapy), a referral from a physician is not required and you can contact us directly by phone to make the appointment.
+If you have a medical problem affecting your skin, then a referral is required from your family physician/GP or walk-in clinic.
+For cosmetic concerns (e.g. BOTOX, fillers, lasers, chemical peels, microdermabrasion, sclerotherapy, coolsculpting, facials, microblading etc), a referral from a physician is not required and you can contact us directly by phone to make the appointment.

 Every skin type is different, so speaking to your Dermatologist is always an excellent idea to receive a personal assessment, recommendation, and sometimes a prescription.
 Generally speaking, protecting yourself from the sun through sunscreens, hat, sunglasses and sun avoidance during mid-day hours is one of the best things you can do to minimize sun damage, aging, and risk of skin cancer.
 Moisturizing your skin with a non-comedogenic cream for the face is important, and exfoliating once or twice a week depending on your skin type is also beneficial.
-Cleansing your face with a mild soap, or more preferably a cleanser (e.g. Alyria, Revaleskin, SwissTec, Spectroderm/jel, Cetaphil, Toleriane etc) is a great way to wash your face without irritating or overdrying it; once a day is usually sufficient, although if you’re oily or do lots of sports/sweating, then twice a day is recommended.
-Acne-prone skin benefits from face washes or products containing salicylic acid, benzoyl peroxide and/or sulfur, though prescription treatments from your Dermatologist are often required as an adjunct.
-Various anti-aging preparations are available and beneficial, including: glycolic acid, vitamin C, vitamin A/tretinoin (retinoids), matrixyl, coffeeberry extract etc. At Toronto Dermatology Centre, we offer physician-grade products to our patients that have been extensively studied for efficacy and safety, as well as prescription creams that can be beneficial.
+Cleansing your face with a mild soap, or more preferably a cleanser (our physicians or medical estheticians can help your choose the best product for your skin type ) is a great way to wash your face without irritating or overdrying it; once a day is usually sufficient, although if you’re oily or do lots of sports/sweating or wear makeup, then twice a day is recommended.
+Acne-prone skin benefits from face washes or products containing salicylic acid or benzoyl peroxide, though prescription treatments from your Dermatologist are often required as an adjunct.
+Various anti-aging preparations are available and beneficial, including: glycolic acid, vitamin C, peptides, growth factors, retinol etc. At Toronto Dermatology Centre, we offer physician-grade products to our patients that have been extensively studied for efficacy and safety, as well as prescription creams that can be beneficial.

 Definitely since your skin is the largest and most visible organ of the body.
 Our skin acts as a shield protecting our insides from external stresses such as infection, allergens, temperature change and environmental factors (e.g. sun, pollution), and can show manifestations of underlying health problems.
 Our skin is an important part of our appearance as it can reveal age, sun damage and overall health.